numberscope/frontscope/doc/making-a-visualizer.md

 Parameters are the user-facing structures that ask for control values when a visualizer is created.
-When someone running your visualizer sets a parameter in the graphical interface (UI), its value is written to a corresponding property of the `paramDesc` object.
+When someone running your visualizer sets a parameter in the graphical interface (UI), its value is written to a corresponding top-level property of the visualizer object.
 Conversely, if your code internally changes one of those top-level properties while the visualizer is running, you should refresh the corresponding parameter by calling `this.refreshParams()` so the person interacting with it can see the change.

+The parameters are described in the `paramDesc` object.
 A parameter must specify a `default` value, a `type`, a name (`displayName`), and specify whether it is `required` (required parameters are displayed more prominently).
 Look in `src/shared/Paramable.ts`, or in other visualizers, to learn about the other options you can set in `paramDesc`, such as longer descriptions.

 -   **p5 Template:** `stepSize`.